 Definition of mixed hearing loss

 Sometimes a conductive hearing loss occurs in combination with a sensorineural hearing loss (SNHL).
 When this is the case, it is called a mixed hearing loss.
 In other words, with a mixed hearing loss there is at the same time damage to the outer and middle ear’s ability to conduct sound into the inner ear and the brain and damage to the inner ear (cochlea) or auditory nerve.
+The condition can cause a mild or moderate to severe hearing loss.

 Causes of mixed hearing loss

+What causes mixed hearing loss?
 There are several causes of mixed hearing loss including those for sensorineural hearing loss.
 These can include Illness, drugs, genetic causes, head trauma and/or malformation of the inner ear.
 Causes for conductive hearing loss may include earwax (cerumen), fluids in the middle ear, ear infections, perforated eardrums and/or malformation of the outer or middle ear.

 Symptoms of mixed hearing loss